cerenkilinc/ckilinc/README.md

 ---
 ## Research Questions / Hypotheses
-1- To what extent does a higher education rate contribute to a reduction in crime perception across countries?
+1- To what extent does a higher education rate contribute to a reduction in crime perception for Turkey?

 2- Is there a significant negative relationship between happiness levels and the crime index?

 3- How does life expectancy, as an indicator of overall health and social well-being, influence crime levels?

-4- Among the key social indicators happiness, education, and health  which exerts the strongest impact on reducing crime globally?
+4- Among the key social indicators happiness, education, and health  which exerts the strongest impact on reducing crime for Turkey?

 ---
 ## Data Sources
 **The datas have been used:**
 The datas are for 2022 and the other years will be not be taken into account.
-Only the Turkey data will be used for the analysis
+Only the Country : Turkey datas will be used for the analysis
 ### 1.World Crime Index:
  - Provides global estimates of perceived crime and safety levels based on public surveys.
 It measures how safe people feel in their countries rather than official crime rates, making it suitable for cross-country comparisons.
  - https://www.kaggle.com/datasets/ahmadjalalmasood123/world-crime-index?select=World+Crime+Index+.csv